 Every evening when you get home from work, though you probably want to get your tie off as quickly as possible, taking a minute to remove your tie properly can make all the difference.
-Do NOT pull the thin end of your tie through the knot, or else you run the risk of ruining the tie’s shape.
-Instead, take off your tie by simply following the tie-tying steps in reverse.
+If you forcefully yank your tie through the knot, you run the risk of ruining the tie’s shape.
+Instead, loosen the knot before removing and consider reversing the steps you took when tying it.
 Another no-no is leaving the knots in your ties when not in use.
-This is a sure way to create permanent creases in your tie that will leave it looking disheveled and limp.
+This is a sure way to create permanent creases in your tie that will leave your tie looking rumpled and limp.

 Storing Your Ties

 Ties are delicate and easily disfigured.
-After you are finished properly removing your tie, hang it up immediately to let the creases fall out.
-Though rolling your ties and placing them in a drawer doesn’t necessarily damage them*, in the long term, draping your ties on a tie rack or hanger will better retain its form and reduce wrinkling.
-Investing in a tie rack will make your tie storing and organizing much easier, and your ties will last longer to boot.
+After you’ve gently removing your tie, hang it up immediately to help the creases from your not fall out.
+Though rolling your ties and placing them in a drawer doesn’t necessarily damage them, in the long term, draping your ties on a tie rack or hanger will better retain its form and reduce wrinkling.
+Investing in a tie rack will make your tie storing and organizing much easier, and your ties will last longer too.

-*The exception to this rule is knit ties.
-These ties fare better being rolled up loosely and stored, so that the knit doesn’t stretch out and lose its shape.
+The exception to this rule is square-tipped knit ties.
+These ties fare better being rolled up loosely and stored.
+This will ensure that your tie won’t stretch out or lose its shape.

 Cleaning Your Ties